dollylipare/ibis/README.md

 `TNS_ADMIN=<WALLET FOLDER PATH>`\
 `LD_LIBRARY_PATH=<PATH TO ORACLE INSTANT CLIENT LIB>`

-The Oracle Exadata client is accessible through the **ibis.sql.oracle namespace**.
+The Oracle Exadata client is accessible through the **ibis.sql.ibis_oracle namespace**.
-The **ibis.sql.oracle.connect** with a SQLAlchemy compatible connection string to create a client connection
+The **ibis.sql.ibis_oracle.connect** with a SQLAlchemy compatible connection string to create a client connection
 # 2.Code snippet for connecting to oracle Exadata using ibis:-

 ```sh